 Opening New Markets for Farmers, Ranchers and Rural Businesses

-- Provided funding to help approximately 70 U.S. agricultural producer associations, each representing hundreds or thousands of producers, expand commercial export markets for their goods.
+- USDA's Market Development Programs have provided funding to help approximately 70 U.S. agricultural producer associations, each representing hundreds or thousands of producers, expand commercial export markets for their goods.
 An independent study demonstrated that U.S. agricultural exports increased by $6.1 billion as a result of the increased joint investment in foreign market development by government and industry during the 2002-09 timeframe studied.
 Overall, U.S. agricultural exports increase $35 for every additional market development dollar expended by government and industry.

-- Led more than 225 U.S. agribusinesses and more than 20 State Departments of Agriculture on agricultural trade missions to China, Colombia, Georgia, Indonesia, Iraq, Panama, Peru, the Philippines, Russia, South Africa, Turkey and Vietnam.
-Participating businesses reported on-the-spot and short- term follow-up sales of more than $94 million.
-That figure will continue to grow over the next several years as a direct result of the partnerships forged and contacts established during USDA trade missions.
+- Since 2009, USDA has led more than 225 U.S. agribusinesses and more than 20 State Departments of Agriculture on agricultural trade missions to China, Colombia, the Dominican Republic, Georgia, Ghana, Indonesia, India, Iraq, Malaysia, Panama, Peru, the Philippines, Russia, South Africa, Turkey and Vietnam.
+These businesses reported on-the-spot and short- term follow-up sales of more than $94 million.
+That number will grow exponentially over the next several years as a direct result of the partnerships forged and contacts established during USDA trade missions.

-- Opened international market outlets for U.S. farmers and ranchers by successfully negotiating and issuing thousands of export certificates for food products valued at more than $800 million.
+- USDA opened international market outlets for American farmers and ranchers by successfully negotiating and issuing thousands of export certificates for food products valued at more than $800 million.